 You need to move quickly on these.
 In Minnesota, you’ve got just one year from the date of the wrongful termination or last discriminatory act to bring a lawsuit or file a claim with the Minnesota Department of Human Rights.
 You’ve only got 300 days from the date of the termination or last discriminatory act to file a claim with the Equal Employment Opportunity Commission, if you want to bring federal claims under the Age Discrimination in Employment Act (ADEA).

-Contact Our Minnesota and Wisconsin Employment and Age Discrimination Attorneys for a Free Consultation.
+Contact Our Minnesota and Wisconsin Employment and Age Discrimination Attorneys.

 THE MADIA LAW WAY